Automotive lighting: History of turn signals

 Electric turn signal lights date from as early as 1907.
 In 1908, Alfredo Barrachini in Rome added electric lights inside the arms that turned on as they extended, but operation was still by a cable system.
 An early patent for a new style of turn signal was issued in 1909 to a British man named Percy Douglas-Hamilton, who came up with a system that used a hand on each side of the car, which could be illuminated to indicate a coming turn.
 Silent film star Florence Lawrence is also credited with introducing an innovative version of the signalling arm in 1914, a predecessor to the modern turn signal, and a mechanical brake signal.
 She did not patent these inventions, however, and received no credit or profit from them.
+In 1916, Springfield Fire Chief William R. Price created an electrical turn signal system consisting of a knob installed on a car dash that was connected to a gear which manipulated a signal box installed in the rear of the car.
+The signal was capable of signaling right, left, slow, and stop.
+The signal box was lit by a small light bulb at night.
+Price made the signal available to purchase to the community and submitted the invention to the U.S. Patent Office.
 Possibly the first factory installation of illuminated turn signals was on the Talbot 105 (as well as the 75 and 95), which used them at the front as well as at the rear from 1932 until 1935.
 The modern flashing turn signal was patented in 1938, and shortly after, most major automobile manufacturers offered this optional feature before it became mandatory in 1967.
 As of 2013, most countries require turn signals on all new vehicles that are driven on public roadways.
 Alternative systems of hand signals were used earlier and remain common for bicycles.
 Hand signals are also sometimes used when regular vehicle lights are malfunctioning or for older vehicles without turn signals.

 A trafficator deploys from a vehicle's side to indicate a turn in that direction.

 Some cars from about 1900 to through 1966 used retractable semaphores called trafficators rather than flashing lights.
 They were commonly mounted high up behind the front doors and swung out to a horizontal position.
 They were fragile and could be easily broken off, and also had a tendency to stick in the closed or open position.
 They could be fitted with a fixed or flashing light.

 After turn signals were introduced regulations were brought in requiring them and laying out specifications that had to be met.
 Ultimately standards governed minimum and maximum permissible intensity levels, minimum horizontal and vertical angles of visibility, and minimum illuminated surface area, to ensure that they are visible at all relevant angles, do not dazzle those who view them, and are suitably conspicuous in all conditions ranging from full darkness to full direct sunlight.